André-Charles Boulle: Life

 in 1677, on his marriage certificate, André-Charles Boulle gave his birth date, for posterity, as being 11 November 1642.
 No other document corroborates this birth in Paris.
 The historians M. Charles Read, H.-L. Lacordaire and Paulin Richard have determined that his father was the Protestant Jan (or Jean/Johann) Bolt (or Bolte/Boul/ Bolle) but at his own (Catholic) marriage, André-Charles Boulle named his father as "Jean Boulle".

 André-Charles Boulle's marriage at Saint Sulpice and burial in 1732 at Saint-Germain-l'Auxerrois are but two of many lifetime inconsistencies with his Protestant 'provenance', most easily explained by the ongoing persecution of Protestants.
 His parentage with the Protestant Boulles from Marseille, the Sun King's Historian needs clarification and Coliès, in his Bibliothèque Choisies confirms a Marseillais relative as being the author of a History of Protestantism, called Essay de l'histoire des Protestants Distingués Par Nation (1646).

 In the absence of a birth document, three factors play a critical part in the mystery surrounding Boulle's parentage.

 The first is that foreign artists flocking to the Sun King's Court were keen to be naturalised French subjects to 'fit in' and would, like Jean-Baptiste Lully the Royal Musician (28 November 1632 – 22 March 1687), have changed their names.
 For Lully, it was from "Giovanni Battista Lulli" to "Jean-Baptiste Lully") but at his marriage, he falsely declared his father's name to be Laurent de Lully, gentilhomme Florentin [Florentine gentleman]".
 This historical background makes it difficult for the historian to identify which of the many Jean Boulles, Jean Bolles, Johann Bolts or even 'Jean Boulds' on record was André-Charles Boulle's true father.
 Some of these are of Catholic French origin, some are French Protestants and some are from Gelderland in Holland.

-The second factor is that André-Charles Boulle's birth date is almost certainly inacurrate.
+The second factor is that André-Charles Boulle's birth date is almost certainly inaccurate.
 Despite his genius (or perhaps because of it) André-Charles Boulle was a demonstrably poor administrator and poor with dates and specifically in respect of his age.
-His children were no different, declaring him to be 90 Years old when he died.
+His children were no different, declaring him to be 90 years old when he died.
 This is highly unlikely.